proof is in the pudding, as they say, but sounds like I have learned a variety of things this morning:

 It's funny, because bug reports is where I generally start.
 I guess the difference here was I wasn't looking for an easy out for a support ticket.
 I guess when I am doing my own infrastructure work, I should keep some of those fire fighting habits.

-That said, since we support Alfresco, as well as #, and #, in the long term it is probably good that I spent some time beating my head against the wall with it. (we never get Alfresco tickets, but we do get Tomcat tickets)
+That said, since we support Alfresco, as well as #solr, and #Tomcat, in the long term it is probably good that I spent some time beating my head against the wall with it. (we never get Alfresco tickets, but we do get Tomcat tickets)